-Tea once played an important role in the economy development of China - the ancient Tea Horse Road bore the witness.
-In recent years Chinese tea has been discovered to have many medicinal properties and is prescribed by many doctors throughout the world as an antioxidant, a possible cancer preventative, and as a wonderful way to lose weight.
+Tea once played an important role in the economic development of China - the ancient Tea Horse Road bore witness.
+In recent years Chinese tea has been discovered to have many medicinal properties and is prescribed by many doctors throughout the world as an antioxidant, a possible cancer preventative, and a wonderful way to lose weight.
 When you take a China tour, never miss the chance to sip a cup of tea.
 This amazing beverage is a delicious and fantastic way for you to discover part of China's ancient living culture.

-Green Tea: Green tea is not fermented.
+Green tea is not fermented.
 Once picked the tea leaves are left in the sun to dry before being fried at a temperature of more than one hundred degrees to stop oxidation.
-Examples of green tea include the famous Dragon Well Tea of China's Hangzhou, and the Biluochun tea from China's Jiangsu Province.
+Examples of green tea include the famous Dragon Well Tea of China's Hangzhou and the Biluochun tea from China's Jiangsu Province.
 Green tea maintains its natural taste and has a pure and fresh fragrance.
 Green tea is normally brewed in clear glass cups so that the drinker can watch the tea leaves float and sink, and unfold in front of them.

 Chinese Red Tea and Black Tea are the same tea.
 British black tea originated from Chinese Red Tea.
 Red Tea is heavily fermented.
 Its name is derived from the red color of the tea liquid and the leaves after they have been brewed.
 Red Tea is soothing to the taste and is wonderfully fragrant.
 Two famous examples of red tea are the Yixing Red Tea from Yixing County in China's Jiangsu Province and the Dian Red Tea from Yunnan Province.

 A fairly rare variety of tea, Yellow Tea is very difficult to find.
 Its name derives from the yellow liquid produced when brewing.
 The tea lacks much of the "grassiness" found in Green Tea and is light with a wonderful aroma.
 Two famous varieties of Yellow tea are Yellow Silver Needle Tea from Hunan Province and Yellow Bud Tea from Anhui Province.
-Both teas are very difficult to find, but definitely worth the effort.
+Both teas are very difficult to find but definitely worth the effort.